Already have labs? Get a free clinical review Upload now

 Watch for these signals that suggest your body is not responding well to your snack choices:

-• The “Bar Bloat”: Persistent abdominal distension or gas 1–3 hours after consuming a bar containing sugar alcohols or chicory root fiber.
+• The “Bar bloat”: Persistent abdominal distension or gas 1 to 3 hours after consuming a bar containing sugar alcohols or chicory root fiber.

-• Energy Crashes: A spike in energy followed by a heavy, lethargic feeling in the mid-afternoon.
+• Energy crashes: A spike in energy followed by a heavy, lethargic feeling in the mid afternoon.

 What to do about it